halftruths/DBVisualize-3D/README.md

    - Select between JSON and SQL tabs to input your database schema.
    - Paste your schema in the text area and click "Visualize" to generate the 3D model.
    - Use the "Clear" button if you need to reset the interface.

+## Envisioning the Future: Innovations in 3D Database Management with Three.js

+1. Real-time Data Flow: Implement animations that show real-time data flow between tables, helping users visualize how queries affect the database or how data moves through applications.
+This could be particularly useful for performance tuning and monitoring database operations.

+2. Interactive Query Building: Develop a UI where users can construct queries by interacting with the 3D visualization.
+Dragging and connecting nodes can form joins, selecting nodes can be used to pick tables for queries, and so on.
+Make complex SQL queries more intuitively and less error-prone.

+3. Data Exploration and Analysis: Create a 3D data dashboard where each point or shape represents data records.
+Users can explore large datasets by navigating through this space, using filters that adjust the visualization in real-time.
+For example, clustering data points by similarity or segmenting them by variables could help in identifying trends or outliers more effectively.

+4. AR/VR Integration: By integrating these technologies, you could overlay the aformentioned applications into real-world environments, making the relationship between virtual database structures more intuitive.